shredthaGNAR/list-of-my-starred-repos/README.md

 * [vanrohan/ai-bookmark-organizer](https://github.com/vanrohan/ai-bookmark-organizer): None
 * [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI browser extensions & userscripts to enhance your web experience
 * [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): A collection of unified blocklists designed to provide complete filtering capabilities for different online threats.
 These blocklists are curated from multiple sources, offering a robust solution for blocking ads, malware, trackers, and other unwanted content.
-* [Viren070/AIOStreams](https://github.com/Viren070/AIOStreams): Combine all your streams into one addon and display them with consistent formatting, sorting, and filtering
+* [Viren070/AIOStreams](https://github.com/Viren070/AIOStreams): AIOStreams consolidates multiple Stremio addons and debrid services into a single, easily configurable addon.
+It allows highly customisable filtering, sorting, and formatting of results and supports proxying all your streams through MediaFlow Proxy or StremThru for improved compatibility and IP restriction bypassing.
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.
 * [canalnoises/AirDrop-Shortcut](https://github.com/canalnoises/AirDrop-Shortcut): A script to select AirDrop from Finder's Share menu.
 Assign to a keyboard shortcut for quick AirDropping.
 * [Airmail/AirmailPlugIn-Framework](https://github.com/Airmail/AirmailPlugIn-Framework): None